 The 60Hz refresh rate is perhaps the most disappointing aspect.
 Many Android phones around the same price as the iPhone SE (2022) have a higher refresh rate, resulting in smoother scrolling and less eye fatigue.
 It makes a difference, and if you’ve been used to a higher refresh rate, going back to a lower one is jarring.
 However, if you’ve not had the pleasure of using a 90Hz or 120Hz screen, this won’t be a problem.
 Finally, the screen doesn’t get very bright and struggles outside in sunlight.
 It’s fine indoors, though.

 The other benefit of the A15 chip is that this phone will last for years, a big selling point for a budget phone, and it goes hand-in-hand with the excellent software.
-The iPhone SE (2022) should receive major updates for the next four or five years, just like the iPhone 13 series, which means you’ll get most of the new features (provided they don’t require new hardware to work), security updates, and design changes for longer than most people would even consider keeping a phone.
+The iPhone SE (2022) should receive major updates for the next four or five years, which means you’ll get most of the new features (but not things like the recent Always-on screen, or features that require new hardware to work), security updates, and design changes for longer than most people would even consider keeping a phone.

 Using iOS is a breeze.
 Set up is simple and quick (even if you’re coming from an existing iPhone), the icons are all uniform and logical, there are widgets to make the multiple home screens more useful, and you get great features like Apple Pay and iCloud.
 I find iOS reliable, notifications arrive as they should, and even the pre-installed apps are perfectly adequate for most people — such as the Weather app, Voice Recorder, and Apple’s Music and Podcasts apps.
 It’s less customizable than Android, though, should you like changing the entire look of the software on a regular basis.